 Blade Runner fans will probably have a terrific time here, forgive the mistakes, and try and hash out all the endings.
 If nothing else, it’s a great ride to explore the world of the film.
-Otherwise, there’s an admirable adventure in there for fans of the genre to take one good run, but afterwards, it’s time for retirement.
+And admittedly, I think most of my disappointment in the final product was colored by hyped pre-release promises that didn’t pan out like it sounded they would.
+There’s an admirable adventure here for fans of the genre to take one good run, but afterwards, it’s time for retirement.

 Beautiful environments, quality sound work, fitting visual tribute to the film.
 Totally worth playing once.